Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 Many people buy a new property with the intention of making some improvements prior to relocating.

-When estimating utility costs, it is important to consider whether such renovations will affect utility costs.
+Consider whether such renovations will affect utility costs when estimating utility costs.

-For instance, installing more energy efficient appliances, or installing new windows will bring the costs down, whereas installing a previously non-existent hot tub will make the costs more.
+For instance, installing more energy-efficient appliances or installing new windows will decrease costs, whereas installing a previously non-existent hot tub will make the costs.